Skip to content Skip to footer

 This painting depicts a cross-section of an adult human heart.
 It shows a thick layer of internal muscle tissue and a thinner layer of yellow fatty tissue around the heart.
 The major blood vessels are visible at the top and around the back.
 It highlights the four different heart valves: the pulmonary and aortic valves at the top of the ventricles, and the tricuspid and mitral valves between the atria and ventricles.
 The illustration was made using layers of gouache paint, chosen because of its vibrant colors and its suitability to portray delicate details, such as the tiny veins on the larger blood vessels, or the white highlights that make the heart look shiny and lifelike.

-Swimming through the blood-brain barrier - Emma Snijders VU:Sci Microscopy Contest Winner 2023
+Winner VU:Sci Microscopy Contest 2023 Swimming through the blood-brain barrier - Emma Snijders

-This is a zebrafish, 5 days post fertilization, were the blood vessels express GFP (orange).
+This is a zebrafish, five days post fertilization, where the blood vessels express GFP (orange).
 The zebrafish is treated with high glucose for 3 consecutive days.
 To assess the permeability of the blood vessels of the brain a fluorescence tracer, Cy5 (cyan), is injected into the heart sac.
-After 2 hours of incubation the zebrafish is imaged via confocal microscopy using a 20x dry objective.
-The colors are chosen to make the image colorblind friendly.
+After 2 hours of incubation, the zebrafish is imaged via confocal microscopy with a 20x dry objective.
+The colors are chosen to make the image colorblind-friendly.

 A microscopic peek into the processes forming the island of Naxos Description - Maarten Berg